Rushikeshnimkar/Chat-app/README.md

 # ChatApp

-ChatApp is chatting application built with React.js, offering a seamless messaging experience.
+ChatApp is chatting application built with React, TypeScript, and InstantDB, offering a seamless messaging experience.
 It features a contact list on the left and a dynamic chat window on the right.
 Leveraging InstantDB for real-time message storage and retrieval, ChatApp ensures instant communication.
 Additionally, it utilizes IndexedDB for local data storage, providing offline capabilities.
 Enhanced performance is achieved through Gemini Nano integration.

 ## Features

 - **Real-Time Messaging**: Instant message sending and receiving using InstantDB.
 - **Contact Management**: Easy navigation with a contact list sidebar.
 - **Chat History**: Access and view chat history by selecting a contact.
-- **Translation Service**: Translate messages between different languages seamlessly.
+- **Language translation**: Translate messages between different languages seamlessly.

 ## Technologies Used